LariWa/AdvancedInteractionProgramming/README.md

 or android/ios if you want, `npm run android` `npm run ios`

+In order to initialize an app (if using expo),

+1. `expo init mealApp`

 In order to run the app (if using expo),

-1. `expo init mealApp`
+1. `expo start`